arx-tools/arx-level-generator/docs/examples/adding-a-threejs-mesh.md

 // create a 200x200cm plane that is to be divided into 4x4 quads each with 50x50 size
-// at this moment quads are just 2 triangles const geometry = new PlaneGeometry(200, 200, 4, 4)
+// at this moment quads are just 2 triangles let geometry = new PlaneGeometry(200, 200, 4, 4)

+// Arx uses an inverted Y axis, this corrects the geometry geometry = toArxCoordinateSystem(geometry)

-// pick a pre-defined texture or load one either from arx or from a custom file (see docs/examples/textures.md) let texture = Texture.l2TrollStoneGround04
+// pick a pre-defined texture or load one either from Arx or from a custom file (see docs/examples/textures.md) let texture = Texture.l2TrollStoneGround04

 // [optional step]: you can add extra properties to a texture using the "flags" property, like making it double sided or glowing;